 No passengers like a delayed, rerouted, or canceled flight on account of bad weather.
 De-icing the plane is a critical process – and not just for passenger flights.
 We’re proud to share that once again, MDE Semiconductor, Inc. parts have been implemented in military aircraft.
-We return to Lockheed Martin’s F35 Lightning II: this time in the ice protection systems designed by Ultra Electronics.
+We return to Lockheed Martin’s F35 Lightning II: this time in the form of clamp circuit device protecting the ice protection systems designed by Ultra Electronics.

 To safeguard critical anti-icing equipment from power surges, electrostatic discharges, lightning, and short circuits during flight, Ultra Electronics turned to TVS diodes from MDE Semiconductor, Inc. In this article, we’ll put into perspective the dangers associated with icing conditions for an aircraft that is thousands of feet in the air.
 We’ll also discuss how our products integrate into protective clamp circuit design, as seen in the example from UE’s ice protection systems.